Wire format, bit by bit

 └───────────── type = 0x01 VALUE

-The payload bytes are opaque to the protocol — 0x01 means true only because your schema says so. libtracer never interprets application data (just like JSON doesn’t know your field is a temperature).
+The payload bytes are opaque to the protocol — 0x01 means true only because the application’s schema says so. libtracer never interprets application data (just like JSON does not know a field is a temperature).

 3 · a VALUE with a CRC trailer (13 bytes)